novutec/DomainParser/README.md

 Novutec DomainParser
 ====================

-To parse or validate a domain name.
+To parse and to validate a domain name.

 At first it will parse a given string to split it by the hostname and top-level domain name.
 This will be done with a list from Mozilla and we also added some missing second-level domain